neheesh/todo_list/README.md

 # To-Do List

-A simple desktop To-Do list built with javaFX using the MVVM (Model-View-ViewModel) architecture.
+A simple desktop To-Do List built with JavaFX using the MVVM (Model-View-ViewModel) architecture.

 ## Project Structure